Iodyl trifluoride

-Iodine trifluoride dioxide is an inorganic compound of iodine, fluorine, and oxygen with the chemical formula IO2F3|auto=7.
+Iodyl trifluoride is an inorganic compound of iodine, fluorine, and oxygen with the chemical formula IO2F3|auto=7.
 The compound was first obtained by Engelbrecht and Petersy in 1969.

 Synthesis

-Iodine trifluoride dioxide may be formed by the reaction of HO\sIOF4 and oleum.
+Iodyl trifluoride may be formed by the reaction of HO\sIOF4 and oleum.

 Physical properties

-Iodine trifluoride dioxide forms yellow volatile crystals, which melt at 41 °C. Decomposes under direct sunlight or heating.
+Iodyl trifluoride forms yellow volatile crystals, which melt at 41 °C. Decomposes under direct sunlight or heating.

 The molecules in the crystals are dimers.
 The compound is monomeric above 100 °C.